peteroupc/peteroupc.github.io/estimation.md

 [^12]: Dutta, Santanu, and Alok Goswami.
 "Mode estimation for discrete distributions."
 Mathematical Methods of Statistics 19, no. 4 (2010): 374-384.

-[^13]: Jiang, L., Hickernell, F.J., "[**Guaranteed Monte Carlo Methods for Bernoulli Random Variables**](https://arxiv.org/abs/1411.1151)", arXiv:1411.1151 [math.NA], 2014.

-[^14]: Kunsch, R.J., Rudolf, D., "[**Optimal confidence for Monte Carlo integration of smooth functions**](https://arxiv.org/abs/1809.09890)", arXiv:1809.09890, 2018.
+[^13]: Kunsch, R.J., Rudolf, D., "[**Optimal confidence for Monte Carlo integration of smooth functions**](https://arxiv.org/abs/1809.09890)", arXiv:1809.09890, 2018.

-[^15]: Agarwal, A., Agarwal, S., et al., "Learning with Limited Rounds of Adaptivity: Coin Tossing, Multi-Armed Bandits, and Ranking from Pairwise Comparisons", _Proceedings of Machine Learning Research_ 65 (2017).
+[^14]: Agarwal, A., Agarwal, S., et al., "Learning with Limited Rounds of Adaptivity: Coin Tossing, Multi-Armed Bandits, and Ranking from Pairwise Comparisons", _Proceedings of Machine Learning Research_ 65 (2017).

+[^15]: This was given as an [**answer to a Stack Exchange question**](https://stats.stackexchange.com/questions/522429); see also Jiang and Hickernell, "[**Guaranteed Monte Carlo Methods for Bernoulli Random Variables**](https://arxiv.org/abs/1411.1151)", 2014.
+As the answer notes, this sample size is based on Hoeffding's inequality.

+[^16]: Follows from Chebyshev's inequality.
+The case of _f_(_x_)=_x_ was mentioned as Equation 14 in Hickernell et al. (2012/2013\).

+[^17]: Wainwright, M.J., High-dimensional statistics: A non-asymptotic viewpoint, 2019.

+[^18]: Wainwright, M.J., High-dimensional statistics: A non-asymptotic viewpoint, 2019.

+[^19]: Deterministic (non-random) algorithms for integration or for finding the minimum or maximum value of a function are outside the scope of this article.
+But there are recent exciting developments in this field &mdash; see the following works and works that cite them:<br>Y. Zhang, "Guaranteed, adaptive, automatic algorithms for univariate integration: methods, costs and implementations", dissertation, Illinois Institute of Technology, 2018.<br>N. Clancy, Y. Ding, et al., The cost of deterministic, adaptive, automatic algorithms: cones, not balls.
+Journal of Complexity, 30(1):21–45, 2014.<br>Mishchenko, Konstantin. "[Regularized Newton Method with Global $ O (1/k^ 2) $ Convergence](https://arxiv.org/abs/2112.02089)", arXiv:2112.02089 (2021).<br>Doikov, Nikita, K. Mishchenko, and Y. Nesterov. "[Super-universal regularized Newton method](https://arxiv.org/abs/2208.05888)", arXiv:2208.05888 (2022).

 <a id=License></a>
 ## License